Skip to main content

 Clinical trials rely on volunteer patients who are willing to test one or more aspects of their pre and post-transplant treatments.
 This could be a new drug, a new combination of existing treatments, how treatments are given or even a lifestyle change like a new diet or exercise plan.

 There are three different phases to clinical trials that all need to be successful before a treatment is approved for general use.
-Each one involves more patients and more detailed analysis of the treatment’s effectiveness and side effects.
-They often have strict joining criteria to make sure they have the best possible chance of being successful.
-However, this unfortunately limits the number of patients who are eligible to take part.
+Each phase involves more patients and more detailed analysis of the treatment’s effectiveness and side effects.

 I am pleased that I volunteered to assist with a clinical trial during my first transplant and I am grateful to those who have volunteered in the past.
 I am amazed at how the procedures have changed in just three years.
 The process seems far less invasive and it’s only due to clinical trials that this progress can be made.

-Mark, who had a stem cell transplant in 2011
+Mark, who had a stem cell transplant

-If you agree to join a trial, you are likely to be given either a new treatment being tested or the existing NHS approved treatment.
+If you agree to join a trial, you are likely to be given either a new treatment being tested or the existing NHS-approved treatment.
 This will be done at random and sometimes neither yourself nor your doctor will know the treatment you had until after the trial is complete.
-During the trial, you might need to give some extra blood samples or have extra biopsies taken.
-You will also have regular check-ups to ensure the treatment is safe and any side-effects are identified and dealt with quickly.

 For various reasons, it’s possible that some patients who agree to join a trial will unfortunately not be selected.
 If this happens, you will continue to receive the most appropriate medical treatment.
-You can also leave a trial at any point if you decide it’s no longer suitable for you.
-You can then return to a treatment plan agreed by your medical team.

 My husband wanted very much to be part of a clinical trial to help advance the care and treatment of others with leukaemia in the future.
 We were given all the information we needed before he started his clinical trial – the doctors answered all our questions openly and honestly.
 We had time to discuss the options together and to think it through before any decision was made.